FuseByExample/mobile-rest-in-action/readme.md

-# Feedhenry Mobile & JBoss Fuse Service
+# RedHat Mobile Application & JBoss Fuse Service

 The purpose of this demo is to develop a Mobile Application using the Ionic, Feedhenry & Cordova Hybrid HTML5 Frameworks.